Baked Breakfast ApplesJump to Recipe

 When a baked apple is done right, it is pretty heavenly.
 I mean, come on:

 As I see it there are only two problems you can run into in the baked apple world: 1) You used the wrong kind of apple.
 That’s pretty easy to avoid though.
 Golden Delicious bake up really nicely.
-Or you can check out this chart for other good varieties.

 Problem number two is that you cook them too long.
 The apple should be soft, but not mushy.
 You should be able to easily cut it with a butter knife (in my opinion), but it should be almost melt-in-your-mouth tender.